Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 modules

+!!! example "Exercise"

+    TODO View trace, configure resources for each process in nextflow.config

 withName

 withLabel

-!!! example "Exercises"
+!!! example "Exercise"

-    TODO View trace, configure resources for each process in nextflow.config
+    TODO

+Important: How to get "free" resources by correctly configuring to queue
+- Instructions to look at Gadi and Setonix queues

 ## Configuring java heap sizes